A roadmap for building Turbo Native apps

 Check out my collection of App Store submission tips with examples from real apps I've worked on.

 Finally, don’t try to launch a pixel-perfect app right now.
 Your goal is to get into the app stores as quickly as possible.
-Take advantage of Turbo Native!
+Take advantage of Hotwire Native!
 Use your existing web screens as much as possible and only upgrade to native when absolutely necessary.

 3. Launch the Android app to Google Play

 Once your app is in the App Store then it’s time to move on to Android.
 By now you’ve ideally identified most of the thorny bits.
-Building the Turbo Native integration on Android will be more straightforward.
+Building the Hotwire Native integration on Android will be more straightforward.

 Follow the same recommendation as above and build something that works.
 Nothing more.